dantaylorseo/wp-gtw/README.md

-# genesis-g2w
+# wp-g2w
-GoToWebinar for Genesis
+GoToWebinar for WordPress